Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Mei 2025 14.27.14 UTC
+- WIB: Kamis, 8 Mei 2025 15.35.47 UTC
-- WITA: Kamis, 8 Mei 2025 15.27.14 UTC
+- WITA: Kamis, 8 Mei 2025 16.35.47 UTC
-- WIT: Kamis, 8 Mei 2025 16.27.14 UTC
+- WIT: Kamis, 8 Mei 2025 17.35.47 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success